andylokandy/smallbox/README.md

  # Unsized Type

- Once the feature `unsize` is enabled, the item type `T` of `SmallBox` and `StackBox` can and should be a unsized type, such as trait object or owned array slice.
+ Once the feature `unsize` is enabled, the item type `T` of `SmallBox` and `StackBox` can and must be an unsized type, such as trait object or owned array slice.

  # Overview
  This crate delivers two core type: